 Netflix First Look: Yahya Abdul-Mateen II Stars As Black Panther Co-Founder Bobby Seale In “The Trial Of The Chicago 7”

 What was intended to be a peaceful protest at the 1968 Democratic National Convention turned into a violent clash between activist, police and the National Guard.
+The historic four day long protest lasted from August 26th to August 29th.
+It was in response to the nation wide disapproval of America’s involvement in the Vietnam war.

+Prior to the convention, the tension was already high amongst many Americans, following the death of legendary civil rights leader Martin Luther King on April 4th of that year.

-The organizers of the protest—Abbie Hoffman, Jerry Rubin, Tom Hayden and Black Panthers co-founder Bobby Seale—were charged with conspiracy to incite a riot and the trial that followed was one of the most notorious in history.
+The film is centered around the organizers of the protest—Abbie Hoffman, Jerry Rubin, Tom Hayden and Black Panthers co-founder Bobby Seale— who were charged with conspiracy to incite a riot and the trial that followed was one of the most notorious in history.

 Yahya Abdul-Mateen II leads a star-studded cast that includes Sacha Baron Cohen, Joseph Gordon-Levitt, Michael Keaton, Frank Langella, John Carroll Lynch, Eddie Redmayne and more.